BMW is celebrating all things M-Division with a new, limited-edition, M4.

 Beyond its trick roof colour contrasting, the M4 Heritage edition rolls star-spoke design alloy wheels, 20-inches in diameter.

-Inside you’ll have the option on three different contrasting hues for BMW’s bicolour M-specification seats, whilst red and yellow contrast stitching keep the cabin’s leather trim together.
+Inside you’ll have the option on three different contrasting hues for BMW’s bicolour M-specification seats, whilst red and yellow contrast stitching keeps the cabin’s leather trim together.

 As with all limited-edition models, BMW is keen to remind its M4 Heritage customers exactly which number they own.
 To serve this purpose, and increase the future value of these latest M4s, you’ll find a Heritage number badge on the dashboard’s passenger side carbon surfacing and door sills.